 Pathophysiology of Blepharospasm

-Although still in the dark, it is understood that blepharospasm is a neuropathologic disorder and not due to some psychopathology as was believed in the past.
-The aetiology of blepharospasm is multifactorial cannot be pin-pointed to a central regulatory area somewhere in the basal ganglia, midbrain or brainstem.
+It is understood that blepharospasm is a neuropathologic disorder and not due to some psychopathology as was believed in the past.
+The cause of blepharospasm is multifactorial cannot be pin-pointed to a central regulatory area somewhere in the basal ganglia, midbrain or brainstem.

 - Various stimuli such as corneal or eyelid irritation, pain, emotion, stress and other nerve stimulants trigger the sensory limb of the circuit.

-- This sensory stimuli are transmitted to a defective control center in the midbrain which is weakened by age, injury or genetics.
+- Sensory stimuli are transmitted to a defective control center in the midbrain which is weakened by age, injury or genetics.
 This defective center results in a failure to regulate the positive feedback mechanism.

 Clinical Presentation of Blepharopasm